Meet the Governors

 I am very proud to be Head Teacher at Fox Wood and feel that we are very fortunate to have excellent facilities, a fantastic staff team and - most importantly - pupils who inspire us and help us make our world a better place.

 Co-opted Chair of Governors

-I am currently the Headteacher of Woolston Brook School (formerly Grappenhall Hall School).
-I have real passion for special educational needs and ensuring that the pupils in my care make progress.
+I was the Headteacher of Woolston Brook School (formerly Grappenhall Hall School) until August 2019.
+I have always had a real passion for special educational needs and ensuring that the pupils in my care make progress.

 I believe that the pupils in any school should be making progress and that none should be marginalised.
 To do this successfully the school has to have a unified and talented staff.
 As a governor I believe it is our purpose to support the Headteacher in achieving these things and provide sufficient challenge to be sure that we can be confident in the performance of the school.

 For many years my work has focussed on Youth and Community work, Social Education and the Care Industry.
 Two and a half years ago, I joined the Walton Lea Partnership as Head of Learning, Development and Safeguarding.
 I am privileged to be part of an organisation working to improve the lives of young people and adults with learning disabilities in Warrington.

 I am committed to making an effective personal contribution to the work and development of the governing body and share the enthusiasm of all to help drive the continued improvement of the school.